Pompeo, Haley take veiled jabs at Trump in CPAC remarks - WTOP News

 He said DeSantis was enthusiastically received by a crowd of about 150 people and spoke about his record in Florida and his vision of governing in the state.

-McIntosh said Pence, also at the event, did not indicate when he might make a decision whether he will seek the presidency.
+McIntosh said Pence, also at the event, did not indicate when he might make a decision on whether to seek the presidency.
 Haley, Scott and Ramaswamy were also slated to speak in Florida.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.